 Consultant and Materia Ventures CEO Deepak Anand said he was surprised and disappointed that the B.C. government has not allowed farm-gate sales so customers can buy cannabis directly from licensed producers (LPs) at their greenhouses or production facilities.
 The British Columbia Liquor Distribution Branch’s (BCLDB) decision not to stock cannabis clippings, or clones, because of logistical hurdles was another surprise for Anand.

 B.C.
 Solicitor General Mike Farnworth told Business in Vancouver this summer that he was open to allowing farm-gate sales in the province.
 The BCLDB is also trying to work out logistical challenges so online sales for cannabis seedlings could eventually happen.

 The biggest surprise for Anand is that traditionally conservative Alberta has more legal cannabis stores than any other province.

 “It’s quite disheartening as a British Columbian to see Alberta really dominate the industry,” Anand said.

 Alberta has at least 254 stores.
 As of October 7, the B.C. government had issued 135 retail licences to sell cannabis, and 14 of those approvals were in the city of Vancouver.

-In the first year of legalization, many store owners seeking permits in B.C. were frustrated by lengthy delays, and sometimes those delays stemmed from head-scratching catch-22 situations.
+In the year following Canada legalizing adult cannabis consumption on October 17, 2018, many prospective store owners seeking permits in B.C. were frustrated by lengthy delays, and sometimes those delays stemmed from head-scratching catch-22 situations.